lbdl/dev_log/notes_k8s.md

 just make a seperate pvc for each is the recommended way

-__NOTE__ we are _currently_ using a local store on micrk8s but really this can be replaced with some form of block storage via the config ideally i suppose this would be some kind of fibre channel
+__NOTE__ we are _currently_ using a local store on micrk8s but really this can be replaced with some form of block storage via the config ideally i suppose this would be some kind of fibre channel mounted block store.

 # subPaths